ProperCode/Work-by-Speech/readme.md

 - People with some permanent disabilities (e.g. someone paralyzed in both hands).
 - People with some temporary disabilities (e.g. a person who broke both hands in an accident).
 - Those who would like to decrease the chance of developing repetitive stress injury, such as carpal tunnel syndrome (eg. by working one day a week by speech or by performing some tasks by speech).
-- Users who want to increase their productivity by using voice commands like switch to Chrome, open Photoshop, close that, show desktop, paste x times, undo/redo x times, scroll left/right x times, custom voice commands and macro recording.
+- Users who want to increase their productivity by using voice commands like switch to app_name, open app_name, close that, show desktop, paste x times, undo/redo x times, scroll left/right x times, custom voice commands and macro recording.
 - Anyone who just wants to control a computer by speech.
 <br/><br/>